thezeroalpha/conf/README.md

 # conf - a personal configuration manager
 ## Installation
-1. Download the `conf` script, make it executable, and put it in your `$PATH`.
-Perl is required, but should be installed by default on most UNIX systems.
+1. Perl is required, but should be installed by default on most UNIX systems.
+2. Depending on the OS:
+    * Mac: you can `brew install thezeroalpha/formulae/conf`
+    * Linux: `make install`.
+Alternatively, download the `conf` script, make it executable, and put it in your `$PATH`.
 On Mac, you can `brew install thezeroalpha/formulae/conf`.
-2. Set the value of the `DOTFILES` variable to the location of your dotfiles, either in the environment (recommended), or in the `conf` script itself.
+3. Set the value of the `DOTFILES` variable to the location of your dotfiles, either in the environment (recommended), or in the `conf` script itself.
-3. Set up your dotfiles hierarchy in any way you want, see the FAQ below for an example.
+4. Set up your dotfiles hierarchy in any way you want, see the FAQ below for an example.
-4. Create a map file; this file defines how your dotfiles/folders map to other locations in your filesystem.
+5. Create a map file; this file defines how your dotfiles/folders map to other locations in your filesystem.
   You have three options, in ascending order of customization:
   * Run `conf edit` to open the default file at the default location (named `dot.map` at the root of the directory in the `DOTFILES` variable).
   * Or manually put a map file in the root of the directory defined in the `DOTFILES` variable.
     By default, the file is named "dot.map", but this can be changed by manually editing the definition of `$MAPFILE` in the `conf` script.
   * Or put the file wherever you want on your filesystem, and change the definition of `$MAPFILE` in the `conf` script accordingly.

-5. Use `conf`, and profit, maybe.
+6. Use `conf`, and profit, maybe.
 Run `conf -h` or `conf -man` to get help.

 ## FAQ
 ### How do you write a map file?